mVaibhavPrakash/Java-Learning/OOPS in java.md

 	```

 L6-20:30 What is Method signature?

 	The method name and the data type of parameters it have is called as method signature.
 Like:
     Method signature for method is,
     	```java
 		findSum(int a ,int b).```

 L6-21:06 Does return type of the method is a part of method signature?

 	No, method signature only contain method name and type of arguments.

 L6-22:02 What are Static methods?

 	We use static keyword to define static methods.
-Static methods are used to access static members.

-    			Public static int get(){
+Static methods are used to access static members Public static int get(){
-    			}

     -> To call static method:
      				Addition.get();

 L6-22:22 Can we access instance variables inside Static methods?

 	Answer is No, we cannot access instance variable inside static blocks, static methods.
     Static methods and static blocks can only access static members.

 L6-23:24 What are method declarations?

-    		When we do not define the body of method, and end it with a semi-colon then that is called method declaration.
+	When we do not define the body of method, and end it with a semi-colon then that is called method declaration
     -> Method declarations are only used in abstract classes and interfaces.

 L6-24:15 What are interfaces?

-    		An Interface is actually blueprint of a class, which specifies what a Class must do. (not how) i.e, Interfaces does not have implementations of methods, There are only method declarations and all the methods are abstract and public by default.
+	An Interface is actually blueprint of a class, which specifies what a Class must do. (not how) i.e, Interfaces does not have implementations of methods, There are only method declarations and all the methods are abstract and public by default interface InterfaceDemo{

-    				interface InterfaceDemo{
     			void method1();
     			void method2();	//this is method declaration.
     		}

 L6- 25:00 Can interface implement other interfaces?

-An interface can't implement another interface because if any interface is implemented then its methods must be defined and interface never has the definition of any method.
+* An interface can't implement another interface because if any interface is implemented then its methods must be defined and interface never has the definition of any method.

-An interface can extend another interface in the same way that a class can extend another class.
+* An interface can extend another interface in the same way that a class can extend another class.
 The extends keyword is used to extend an interface, and the child interface inherits the methods of the parent interface.

 Ex-
 ```java
 interface A {